Rethink Your Party Dip: A High-Protein Meal Prep Solution

 Instructions

-2. Blend the cottage cheese until smooth — this is the trick to making it creamy without the cream cheese.
+Blend the cottage cheese until smooth.
+This is the trick to making it creamy without the cream cheese.

-3. Mix everything in a large bowl: chicken, Greek yogurt, blended cottage cheese, buffalo sauce, garlic, and shredded cheese.
+In a large bowl, mix everything: chicken, Greek yogurt, blended cottage cheese, buffalo sauce, garlic, and shredded cheese.

-4. Spray a casserole dish lightly with cooking spray.
+Lightly spray a casserole dish with cooking spray.
 Pour in your mixture and spread it evenly.

 Storage & Reheating